avinashlalotra/Signal-processing-toolkit-devlopment-/idst1/readme.md

-# Function name
+# idst1
 ## Description
-Function Description
+Computes the inverse type I discrete sine transform of x.
+If x is a matrix, compute the transform along the columns of the the matrix.

 ## Calling Sequence

-- `calling sequence`

-- `calling sequence `
+- `idst1(x)`

-- ` calling sequence`
+- `idst1(x,n) `
 ## Parameters
-- `Parameter Name` : Parameter Defination
-- `Parameter Name` : Parameter Defination
-- `Parameter Name` : Parameter Defination
+- `x` : A vector or Matrix
+- `n` :  If n is given, then x is padded or trimmed to length n before computing the transform.

 ## Examples
 1. comments if any